 Work is underway to rejuvenate rail in Northland, following significant investment from the Government’s Provincial Growth Fund (PGF).

-This follows a $2.2 million investment to undertake geotechnical and other assessments along the route of a proposed spur line to Marsden Point and Northport, which was completed in early 2019.
+In January 2020 the Government announced a $109.7 million investment in Northland rail.
+This builds on a $94.8 million investment announced in September 2019 and $2.2 million to undertake geotechnical assessments along the route of a proposed spur line to Northport/Marsden Point, which was completed in early 2019.

 Taking a closer look

 Northland’s railway lines are underused at the moment because of their condition.
-The NAL is around 100-years old, is currently mothballed north of Kauri (above Whangarei) and the whole line has been in a state of ‘managed decline’ until its future was determined.
+The Northland Line is around 100-years old, is currently mothballed north of Kauri (above Whangarei) and the whole line has been in a state of ‘managed decline’ until its future was determined.

 Currently we run one week-day return service to Auckland on the line, predominantly carrying dairy and forestry freight.